-Mien blew into her hands to make the little moth fly.
+Mien blew across her palms to make the little moth fly.
 It flew around Mrs. McBride twice as if it were trying to catch her attention.
-She turned her head around wildly until it flew directly onto the rim of her coffee cup.
+She turned her head wildly until it flew directly onto the rim of her coffee cup.
 “Oh my…” she said.

 “What’s the point of that?”
 Friedel watched her mom sit; the older woman, nearly brought to tears by the little moth, stared with such love.

-“In old religions, the moth returning to its home is a sign that your soul has passed on to safety,” Mien replied, never taking her eyes off of Mrs. McBride’s face.
+“In old religions, the moth returning to its home is a sign that your soul has passed on to safety.”

 Mrs. McBride got up and rushed over to the phone.
 So hurried, her fingers hit the wrong buttons, and she had to start over.
 Eventually, she reached Friedel’s step-father, “Honey, the moth is here.”